nicobermani/Extend.NET/src/Extend.NET.Enum/README.md

 Checks if the given integer value is within the range of defined enum values.

+#### IsInRange

+Checks if the enum value is within the specified range.

 #### IsValidEnumValue

 Checks if the given value is a valid enum value for the specified enum type.